mrled/biblemunger/readme.markdown

 - Allow replacement of multiple things at once.
   (Would love to be able to replace "sons" and "daughters" at the same time, for example.)
 - Keep track of recent and popular replacements so that people can have things to click on when they first load the page
+- Make it look better on an iPhone screen